Aashay12/API_Coding_challenge/README.md

 ### Design Choices

-- Originally, I thought of using Node.js and React as my base frameworks to make API calls and frontend rendering.
-  But being more comfortable with python, I felt it would be easy for me to build the application in a short period of time.

-- Node's scalability is easier to achieve due to its asynchronous structure, but Python works better for complex data-intensive projects.
+- I used python along with Flask to deign this web-app.
+Flask framework has no dependencies on external libraries.
+The framework offers extensions for open authentication systems and supports all latest technologies.

+  #### Reasons why I used flask:

+  - High scalability for simple applications,
+  - Easy to build a quick prototype.
+  - Routing URL is easy.

 #### Connecting and requesting tickets from the zendesk API